esp8266/Arduino/doc/PROGMEM.rst

 conversions from, very useful when overloading functions, and doing implicit type conversions.
-It is worth adding that if you wish to store an ``int``, ``float`` or pointer these can be stored and read back directly as they are 4 bytes in size and therefor will be always aligned!
+It is worth adding that if you wish to store an ``int``, ``float`` or pointer these can be stored and read back directly as they are 4 bytes in size and therefore will be always aligned!

 Hope this helps.